evilsocket/nerve/examples/auto_rag/README.md

 A set of text files are imported into the RAG and the model is asked a question about a piece of knowledge that is only present in one of the documents.
 The model will use the rag action space to retrieve it autonomously.

-Using RAG requires an -E/--embedder argument to define the model used for the embeddings:
+Using RAG requires an additional `-E/--embedder` argument to define the model used for the embeddings:

 ```sh
 nerve \